SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/SRM/Interacting_with_SRM_using_code/Interacting_with_SRM_using_code.md

 > For more information about the types of scripts that are supported in the SRM framework, see [SRM scripting](xref:srm_scripting).

 > [!NOTE]
-> Since SRM Framework 2.0.1 the [SRM Dev Pack](https://www.nuget.org/packages/Skyline.DataMiner.Core.SRM) is available to easily add the required dependencies to develop these scripts.
-Details on how to install the NuGet on new or existing scripts is available [here](xref:srm_scripting_devpack).
+> Since [Feature release 2.0.1](xref:SRM_2.0.1) of the SRM framework, the [SRM Dev Pack](https://www.nuget.org/packages/Skyline.DataMiner.Core.SRM) is available, which allows you to easily add the required dependencies to develop these scripts.
+For details on how to install the NuGet on new or existing scripts, see [Updating the SRM namespaces](xref:srm_scripting_devpack).